 - People saying that Japanese were dirty, disgusting and that the post was fiction;

-I do not think it is wrong to complain about the cultural situation in Brazil in relation to public cleaning, if we do not do this, it will continue as it is.
-Only some take it too seriously to the end of Brazil, and now when I look back I see that I was doing the same thing.
-I also don't think people should imagine a perfect Japan, because it is far from being.
+I don't think it's wrong to complain about the cultural situation in Brazil in relation to public cleaning, if we don't do that, it will continue as it is.
+But some take it too seriously to the point of ending Brazil, and now when I look back I see that I did the same thing.
+I also don't think people should imagine a perfect Japan, because it's far from it.

-But these arguments that Japanese people are dirty and pigs to try to reduce the problem of cleanliness in our country is hilarious.
-Some even take up the issue of suicide to try to minimize the situation of Brazil in the post.
-Ironically the post at no time talks about Brazil or anything like that.
+It's just that these arguments that the Japanese are dirty and pigs to try to reduce the cleaning problem in our country is hilarious.
+Some even lead to the question of suicide to try to minimize the situation of Brazil in the post.
+Ironically, the post never talks about Brazil or anything like that.
 Since when is praising a country the same as criticizing Brazil?

-The mimizentos are not wrong, but they are not right
+The mimizentos aren't wrong, but they aren't right

-It is obvious that there are dirty Japanese and pigs, many and mainly hikikomori they do not take care of the internal cleaning of their house and live on appearances.
-Not only related to cleanliness or Japan, but where there are good people there are also bad people are not the same!
+It is obvious that there are dirty Japanese and pigs, many and mainly hikikomori they don't take care of the internal cleaning of their house and live on appearances.
+Not only related to cleaning or Japan, but where there are good people there are also bad people, people are not the same!

-Of course, culturally speaking, the vast majority will follow a certain standard, and the Japanese do follow strict standards of education and honesty.
-At no time does it mean that there will be no people who deviate from this pattern both publicly and in secret.
+Of course, culturally speaking, the vast majority will follow a certain pattern, and the Japanese really follow strict standards of politeness and honesty.
+At no time does it mean that there will be no people who escape this pattern either publicly or secretly.
 I don't think anyone is used to following rules or doing something they don't like.

-Back to the post about cleaning.
-After comments saying that a Japanese house was filthy, some smart person commented:
+Back to the cleaning post.
+After comments saying that a Japanese man's house was filthy, some smart person commented:

 The difference between Brazilian and Japanese is exactly there.
 Japanese don't mind living in a dirty or disorganized house.
-Because it doesn't bother anyone.
+Well, it doesn't bother anyone.
 The dirt is his.
-From the door in, it’s his problem.
-The Brazilians, on the other hand, are the opposite.
-If my house is clean, get it out there.
+From the door in, that's his problem.
+Brazilians are the opposite.
+If my house is clean, let them clean outside.

-This thought also applies perfectly to the conversation we are having in this article.
-We can take the aspects of cleanliness out and reflect the type of person we should be, always aiming at others and not ourselves.
+That thought also applies perfectly to the conversation we are having in this article.
+We can take away the aspects of cleanliness and reflect the kind of person we should be, always looking out for others and not ourselves.

-Both the positive and negative aspects of each country need to be balanced on a scale.
-Even though Brazil is one of the most corrupt countries in the world, there are still honest and humble Brazilians. and just as Brazil has a reputation for being warm to each other, it is easy to find the opposite, because not all people are the same!
+Both the positive and negative aspects of each country need to be balanced in a balance.
+Even though Brazil is one of the most corrupt countries in the world, there are still honest and humble Brazilians.
+And just as Brazil has a reputation for being warm with each other, it's easy to find the opposite, because not all people are the same!

-When you see a post praising Brazil or some foreign country, try to reflect on the council instead of trying to complain!
-If you see a person complaining madly using generalized arguments and erroneous and partial ideas, try to share this article for that person to reflect on.
+When you see a post praising Brazil or a foreign country, try to reflect on the council instead of trying to complain!
+In case you see a person madly complaining using general arguments and erroneous and partial ideas, try sharing this article for that person to reflect on.
 We also recommend reading: